Nickz22/react-lightning-boilerplate/README.md

 # react-lightning-boilerplate
-Boilerplate repository for developing Lightning Components With React.
+Boilerplate repository for developing Visualforce pages With React.

 This provides the basic structure needed for adding React Components to your Salesforce Org via Webpack and SFDX.
+If you'd like to build & deploy on save (recommended), you can download the Run on Save VS Code Extension to do that.

 ## Setup